AnshulSood11/PPE-Detection-YOLO-Deep_SORT/README.md

 Please note that this is still a work under progress and new ideas and contributions are welcome.
 * Currently, the model is trained to detect helmets (hard-hat) only.
 I have plans to train the model for other PPEs as well.
-* Currently, only usb webcam is supported.
-Support for other types of cameras needs to be added.
+* Currently, only usb cameras are supported.
+Support for other cameras needs to be added.
 * The tracker needs to be made robust.
 * Integrate service (via mobile app or SMS) to send real-time notifications to supervisors present on the field.